 First, Alsea created a data lake in Snowflake, powered by Twilio Segment’s Customer Data Platform, to collect and consolidate all of its customer data across 16 brands including Domino’s.
 By partnering with Twilio Segment, Alsea significantly simplified its data collection process across all its digital properties with a single API.
 This enabled Alsea to break down data silos using a data pipeline that scales across all customer touch points.

-Once Alsea had control over where data was flowing to downstream tools and ensuring the right data was going to the right destinations, Domino’s could take advantage of Twilio Segment for more relevant cross-sell/upsell campaigns via personalized offers.
+Once Alsea had control over where data was flowing to downstream tools and ensuring the right data was going to the right destinations, of which Segment has 400+ OOTB integration options, Domino’s could take advantage of Twilio Segment for more relevant cross-sell/upsell campaigns via personalized offers.